2100, Program Authorization and Services

 Eligibility Date – Date the grantee or program administrator determines a person becomes eligible for the program.

-Family Composition, Household – A person living alone or a group of two or more persons related by birth, marriage (including common law) or adoption, who reside together and who are legally responsible for the support of the other person.
+Family Composition, Household – A person living alone or a group of two or more people related by birth, marriage including common law, or adoption, who live together and who are legally responsible for the support of the other person.

 Family Planning Services – Educational or comprehensive medical activities that enable clients to freely determine the number and spacing of their children and select how this may be achieved.